Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

-We can now describe this result in two different ways: \begin{enumerate} \item In the first, the traditional language of the intrinsic and laboratory reference frames is used, whereupon to start with the projector, $P^K=\delta(\hat{J}_{z}-K)$ of Eq.~(\ref{eq:43}), carries out a projection onto the quantum number $K$, corresponding to the component of the angular momentum $\hat{\bf J}$ along the intrinsic $z$-axis, then we have a rotation by the angle $\beta$ around the $y$-axis from the $z$ axis in the intrinsic system to the $z$-axis in the laboratory frame, and finally $P^M=\delta(\hat{J}_{z}-M)$ projects to an eigenstate with quantum number $M$ in the laboratory frame. \item In the second, one uses the notions of the symmetry-breaking and symmetry-restored states, whereupon the first operation projects out the symmetry-breaking state on the good quantum number $K$ corresponding to the $z$ quantization axis of a predefined reference frame.
+We can now describe this result in two different ways: \begin{enumerate} \item In the traditional language of passive transformations between the intrinsic and the laboratory reference frames, we start with the projector, $P^K=\delta(\hat{J}_{z}-K)$, onto the quantum number $K$, corresponding to the component of the angular momentum $\hat{\bm J}$ along the intrinsic $z$-axis, then we have a rotation by angle $\beta$ around the $y$-axis from the $z$ axis in the intrinsic system to the $z$-axis in the laboratory frame, and finally $P^M=\delta(\hat{J}_{z}-M)$ projects on an eigenstate with quantum number $M$ in the laboratory frame. \item In the language of symmetry-broken and symmetry-restored states, the first operation projects out the symmetry-broken state on the good quantum number $K$ corresponding to the $z$ quantization axis of a predefined reference frame.
 The second step projects on the good total-angular-momentum quantum number $I$, but it does that by a rotation along the $y$ axis, and thus mixes again the previously restored projections of the angular momentum.
 Then, the third-step projector is required to restore the projection $M$ on the $z$ quantization axis of a predefined reference frame, and to give the fully symmetry-restored wave function. \end{enumerate}

-The final wave function $|\Psi^I_M\rangle$ in Eq.~(\ref{eq:64}) is a quantum-mechanical superposition of all these different orientations and, as usual in the generator coordinate method, the weight functions are related to the corresponding probabilities~\cite{ring2000}.
+The final wave function $|\Psi^I_M\rangle$ in {\Eq}~(\ref{eq:48}) is a quantum-mechanical superposition of all these different orientations and, as usual in the generator coordinate method, the weight functions are related to the corresponding probability amplitudes~\cite{ring2000}.

 It is important to emphasize, that the concept of generator coordinates, which corresponds here to the projection onto the subspaces determined by the symmetry group, deals only with the coordinates of the $A$ particles in the corresponding wave functions in the intrinsic or in the laboratory frame, i.e., before or after the symmetry restoration.
 The collective coordinates, in this case the Euler angles, enter only in a parametric way.
 In none of these considerations one has to introduce "redundant" coordinates and no spurious states are involved.
 One stays, from the beginning to end, completely in the quantum-mechanical framework and no "requantization" is necessary.
 However, the results are not characterized by orbits in the collective subspace, but by probabilities corresponding to different orientations.